China–India relations: 2020s

 In a sign of growing diplomatic engagement and economic cooperation, China has reportedly agreed to address India's concerns over export curbs on key commodities such as fertilisers, rare earth magnets and minerals, and tunnel boring machines.
 The understanding followed high-level discussions between China's Director of the Office of the Central Foreign Affairs Commission Wang Yi and Indian External Affairs Minister S.Jaishankar during Wang's two-day visit to India in July 2025.
 According to Reports, Chinese authorities have begun responding to India's requests on these critical goods.
 The move is viewed as part of broader efforts to improve bilateral ties, reflecting the two nations’ long-shared history and mutual interest in regional stability.

 In September 2025, Prime Minister of India Narendra Modi met General Secretary of the Chinese Communist Party Xi Jinping in Tianjin, calling for India and China to act as partners rather than rivals.
 They agreed to resume direct flights, tourist visas, and the Kailash Mansarovar Yatra, suspended during the COVID-19 pandemic, and emphasized strategic autonomy while expanding cooperation on regional and global issues.

+On 12 September 2026, Indian PM Narendra Modi and Chinese leader Xi Jinping met on the 18th BRICS summit sidelines during Xi's first visit to India in seven years.
+The two leaders discussed border stability, trade imbalances, market access, transport links and broader economic ties, in what was widely interpreted as a cautious attempt to stabilise China–India relations.

 Triangular relations

-The United States and Russia (previously Soviet Union) have been a consistent part of developments in Chinese and Indian relations.
+The United States and Russia (previously the Soviet Union) have been a consistent part of developments in Chinese and Indian relations.

 As a major power, Japan has also been part of China–India relations, with initiatives such as the Quadrilateral Security Dialogue.
 Pakistan and China share warm relations that drive Chinese infrastructure projects in the disputed territory of northern Kashmir.
 The Middle East, Latin America, and Africa are places where both India and China engage and compete.
 The Middle East is important to both countries in terms of their energy security.
 In Africa, China and India seem most engaged across a wide variety of issues, from development to peacekeeping.
 In South Asia and South-East Asia, a power balance struggle between China and India is seen in triangular relations.